 - Research – use the internet to do your homework, compare prices, products, and sign up for rewards.

-- Save Money – by making gifts, Photo books or some type of photo gift would be perfect for family.
+- Save Money – by making gifts, Photo books or some type of photo gift would be perfect for family members.

 - Receipts – ask for gift receipts and keep all original receipts.

-Keeping these tips in mind weather you’re shopping on Thanksgiving night or last minute late in December should server you well.
+Keeping these tips whether you’re shopping on Thanksgiving night or last minute late in December should server you well.